 Beta-alanine is a non-essential amino acid that helps prevent lactic acid accumulation in the muscles.
 With lower acid levels in your body, you can perform longer, harder, and move more weight.

 With the addition of beta-alanine in your pre-workout gummies, you can work out for extended periods without the burn and muscle decline you get without it.
-However, you may get a tingling or burning sensation on your skin when taking this supplement.
+However, you may get burning sensation or pre-workout tingles on your skin when taking this supplement.

 This is harmless and normal but can be distracting.
 Modifying your intake levels or adjusting your dosage can minimize this sensation, but you will soon learn it lasts only a few minutes and does no harm.